Welcome to the Firesparta website.

 We hope the pack has delivered you some key information along with a visual understanding of how best to take care of your stove and flue.
-The items within your pack have been designed and manufactured to the highest quality.

 Enjoy getting the most from the 3 elements.
 If we source the best fuel, understand and control the air flow and keep the heat optimal and consistent, the stove can last a lifetime with little maintenance.
-Keep in mind that every stove and chimney will perform differently on any given day, so you will have to tinker to get the best results.

 TOP DOWN FIRELIGHTING